DeltaFoxtMike/DeltaFoxtMike/README.md

 🔤 I have a very good level of English (I have to talk about my projects at international events, I have no choice!).

-🔫 I would love to work on a [Military Project](https://it.wikipedia.org/wiki/AgustaWestland_AW129), they have that unique vibe...
+🔫 I would love to work on an [Aircraft](https://it.wikipedia.org/wiki/AgustaWestland_AW129), since im an aviation addicted!

 ♟️ I am a [Chess Grandmaster](https://en.wikipedia.org/wiki/Grandmaster_(chess)).
 Just joking, but i really like Chess!